davidutibe/finance_management_dashboard/README.md

 ```

 ## Data Modelling
 * Create a star schema data model by connecting all tables to the Journal table in a one-to-many relationship.

+## Create Measures

 ## Data Analysis using SQL generated queries